strivly/kasten-k10-scenarios/README.md

    kubectl get all -n minio
    ```
 2. Select the 🪣 MinIO tab
-3. Log in using the following credentials: (minio, minio123)
+3. Log in using the default credentials
 4. Under Administrator in the left-hand menu, select Buckets.
 Click the pre-staged lab-bucket-immutable bucket to view its configuration.
 5. You should observe that Object Locking is enabled and that Retention is configured for 30 Days.